paxdev/paxdev.github.io/_posts/2021-12-02-docker-running-containers.md

 ### What images can I run?

-For the purposes of this demo I am using the web server Nginx as it can be used simply for an example.
+For the purposes of this demo I am using the web server Nginx as it's a useful way to illustrate the features I want to discuss.

-Typically I use Docker when I want to try something complicated with a lot of dependencies such as specific versions of Java, Node, .Net etc.
+More useful ways I typically use Docker at home are when I want to try something complicated with a lot of dependencies such as specific versions of Java, Node, .Net etc.

 Great examples are things like TeamCity, Jenkins, Build Agents for Azure DevOps, Octopus Tentacles, Ansible.